NuStar says St. James terminal pipeline deliveries stopped

-NEW YORK (Reuters) - NuStar Energy said pipeline deliveries of crude oil from the Gulf of Mexico into its St. James, Louisiana terminal stopped early this morning ahead of Tropical Storm Isaac.
+NEW YORK, Aug 27 (Reuters) - NuStar Energy said pipeline deliveries of crude oil from the Gulf of Mexico into its St. James, Louisiana terminal stopped early this morning ahead of Tropical Storm Isaac.

 “The offshore pipelines are down so crude deliveries ceased about 4 am (CST) today,” said Greg Matula, a spokesman for the pipeline and terminalling company.